joshbruce/fourth-earth-raw/public/additions/content.md

 “Just 1,” the narrator shrugs.

-Player A contemplates a moment, they had planned on using it as an overflow at some point.
-Then they say, “I’m going to block it.”
+Player A contemplates a moment, they had planned on using their fate points as an overflow at some point.
+Then player A says, “I’m going to neutralize it by spending 1 of my fate.”

 Player A and the narrator reduce their fate batteries by 1 point and play continues.

-The players never find out the narrator was going play the fate point to let the characters find a key on the ground for the next door they’ll come to.
+The players never finds out the narrator was going to play the fate point to let the characters find a key on the ground for the next door they’ll come to.

+Repeat.